joshuaabrookuk/7DFPS/README.md

 - Fall damage reduced (Survive single story drop unless jumping.)
 - All drone visibility range decreased to 75%
 - Increased ammount of bullets found in a pile
+- Always start with enough bullets to fill a magazine / chamber and possible extras

 ### Feature inprogress
-- Always start with enough bullets to fill a magazine / chamber? (or, always start with full magazine / chamber?)

 ### Posible Features to add